The UMUC Completion Scholarship

 Yes, but you must complete the FAFSA in order to be considered for other forms of institutional, federal, or state aid.

 Will my scholarship be affected if I take classes at another institution while still enrolled at UMUC?

 If you wish to take classes at an outside institution, you must first gain permission from your advisor.
 Classes taken outside of UMUC may apply to your degree requirements but will not be used as part of the minimum credit requirement for the scholarship.

 Yes.
 The scholarship renews automatically if all scholarship criteria are met.

 No. The scholarship is only awarded to undergraduate students.

 Courses cannot be repeated under the terms of eligibility for the UMUC Completion Scholarship.
-If you receive an "F" or "FN" in a course or a "D" in a course required for your major, the scholarship will be terminated.
-If your GPA falls below a 2.0, you will no longer be eligible for the scholarship and it will be terminated.
+If you receive an "F" or "FN" in a course or a "D" in a course required for your major and minor, the scholarship will be terminated.
+If your term GPA falls below a 2.0, you will no longer be eligible for the scholarship and it will be terminated.
 You also must meet satisfactory academic progress standards, which may be affected by a grade of "W" or "Incomplete."
 For more information, please see UMUC's academic policies.

 No. Courses cannot be repeated under the eligibility requirements of the UMUC Completion Scholarship.